Samsung Galaxy S8 live launch blog – Which? News

 Samsung Galaxy S8 live launch blog

-If you missed our life coverage you can read it all here.
+If you missed our live coverage you can read it all here.

 17:04 – That’s it for the live blog.
 Thanks for sticking with us.
 You’ll get information on price, colours and availability just as soon as we get it and we’ll have a first look video live on this page later on.
 Good evening everyone.